 Adjusting to change can be both rewarding and difficult.
 Over the course a lifetime, we can expect to experience a lot of changes.
 Changes can come in all forms, whether it's starting a new job or school, changes in values and dreams, changes in family and relationship dynamics, changes in sexuality and gender identification, or changes in lifestyle and health.
-All changes, whether we perceive them positive (getting a new job, marriage) or negative (health problems, accidents), come with the need to adapt to a new circumstance.
+All changes, whether we perceive them positive or negative, come with the need to adapt to new circumstances.
 There are some changes/transitions in life that can sometimes cause stress, feelings of being overwhelmed, anxiousness, feelings of depression, or changes in eating, sleeping or socialization habits.
 If you are currently struggling to cope with a life transition, therapy can provide a space for support and guidance on mindfully navigating the change and your experience through it.

 Integrative Mental Health

-Integrative mental health care approaches address lifestyle and environmental variables that impact one’s mental well-being such as sleep, environmental stressors, nutrition intake, movement, and behavioral habits.
+Integrative mental health care approaches address lifestyle and environmental variables that impact one’s mental well-being such as nutrient intake, sleep, socio-economic stressors, and behavioral habits.
 Our mental health struggles don't occur in a vacuum and how we feel is connected to the workings of the body and our individual biochemistry as well as the social and physical environment around us.
-Healthy nutrition and lifestyle strategies can facilitate improved cognitive function and improved mood.
-More and more studies are showing the connection between the gut's microbiome, referred to as "the second brain," inflammation, and the impact of nutrient intake on neurotransmitters involved in regulating mood in the brain.
+Additionally more and more studies are showing the connection between the gut's microbiome (referred to as "the second brain"), inflammation, and neurotransmitters involved with regulating mood.
+This gut-brain axis influences mood, cognition, and mental wellbeing.

 We all have different brain and body chemistry.
 You will find the nutrition and lifestyle choices that help one person’s mental health may not be as effective for another.
 It's not a one-size-fits-all method.
-It can be valuable to create more awareness for yourself about the connections between the nutrients you consume, your digestive system responses, lifestyle factors and the impact on your mood, your thoughts and your overall mental well being.
-Evaluating how your nutrition intake and lifestyle factors may be impacting your mental health can help you make informed decisions everyday in your life and take more control of how you feel.
+It can be valuable to create more awareness for yourself about the connections between the nutrients you consume, your digestive system responses, lifestyle factors and the impact on your mood and overall mental well being so you can make informed decisions everyday in your life and take more control of how you feel.